psykon/awesome-demoscene/README.md

 *Ressources for organizing your own party/event.*
 * [CompoKit](https://github.com/kajott/CompoKit/) - CompoKit is an all-inclusive environment with (almost) all tools required for hosting PC demoscene competitions.
 * [Bonzomatic](https://github.com/Gargaj/Bonzomatic) - A live-coding tool, where you can write a 2D fragment/pixel shader while it is running in the background.
 * [Bonzomatic Server](https://github.com/alkama/BonzomaticServer) - Relays shaders from opponents during LiveShading battle that use Bonzomatic.
+* [Granola](https://gitlab.com/granola-compo/granola/) - A minimal, modern competition system for demoparties.
+* [Partyman](https://gitlab.com/T-101/pms3) - The All-in-one Party Manager.
+* [Partyboi](https://github.com/jumalauta/partyboi/) - Partyboi is a demoparty competition and info screen management system.
 * [Partymeister](https://github.com/partymeister) - The Partymeister Demoparty "Intranet" and Composystem.
 * [stuhl.js (Partymeister notification bot)](https://github.com/cyraxx/stuhljs) - This bot provides the ability for Partymeister to broadcast certain events to several destinations.
 * [WUHU](https://github.com/Gargaj/wuhu) - Lightweight Party Management System